jeff-hykin/universify/story.md

 1. The world's first universal script should not have side effects.
 2. JavaScript is, obviously, completely and utterly useless without modules.

-How is a universal script supposed to figure out if a number is even or odd?
+How is a universal script supposed to figure out if a number is even or odd without a module?
 Well we may never know, because Deno not only supports everyone's favorite supply chain attack vector, but also does so without an `install` command, bundling, or a `node_modules` side effect.
 For reliability and security -- if you're into that sort of thing -- it can also easily pin versions:

 ```js
 import malware from "https://esm.sh/chalk"